mattermost/docs/source/deployment/cluster.rst

 ---------------------------
 When high availability is enabled, the System Console displays the server status as red or green, indicating if the servers are communicating correctly with the cluster.
 The servers use inter-node communication to ping the other machines in the cluster, and once a ping is established the servers exchange information, such as server version and configuration files.
 Red server status may display for the following reasons:

-- **Configuration file mismatch between the servers**: Mattermost will still attempt the inter-node communication, but the System Console will show a red status for the since the high availability feature assumes the same server version and configuration file to function properly.
+- **Configuration file mismatch**: Mattermost will still attempt the inter-node communication, but the System Console will show a red status for the server since the high availability feature assumes the same configuration file to function properly.
+- **Server version mismatch**: Mattermost will still attempt the inter-node communication, but the System Console will show a red status for the server since the high availability feature assumes the same version of Mattermost is installed on each server in the cluster.
+It is recommended to use the `latest version of Mattermost <https://www.mattermost.org/download/>`_ on all servers.
+Follow the `upgrade procedure <https://docs.mattermost.com/administration/upgrade.html>`_ for any server that needs to be upgraded.
 - **Server is down**: If an inter-node communication fails to send a message it will attempt again in 15 seconds.
 If the second attempt fails, the server is assumed to be down.
 An error message is written to the logs and the System Console will show a status of red for that server.

 Websocket Disconnect